-As a fellow in the program, you also become knowledgeable in simulation-based technologies, participate in the daily operations of the Mayo Clinic Multidisciplinary Simulation Center, and actively engage in the team process that is necessary for the effective functioning of a medical simulation center.
+The Mayo Clinic Department of Experiential Learning’s Multidisciplinary Simulation Center in Rochester, Minnesota, offers a Simulation Fellowship.
+As a fellow in the program, you will become knowledgeable in simulation-based technologies, participate in the daily operations of the Mayo Clinic Multidisciplinary Simulation Center, and actively engage in the team process that is necessary for the effective functioning of a healthcare simulation center.

 - Instructional design

 Education and/or experience required: Postdoctoral fellows must complete the doctoral degree before beginning their postdoctoral training.
 At a minimum, fellows must complete all requirements for the doctoral degree from an accredited institution of higher learning.

 - Specific experience in simulation-based learning is preferred.

 - Experience in research and evaluation methodologies for assessment of educational outcomes is preferred.

 A pre-admission health review and current immunization record are required before the start of the fellowship.
 Prospective fellows must pass a criminal background check and drug screening.